I never minded working for board and pocket change

 Another road to travel, another round-up time.

-I'z always looking forward and never looking back.
+I'z always looking forward.
+No joy in looking back.

 It seems like I have wandered, but I was on my track.